-A wide variety of information was obtained as part of this process, and a number of the number of the process o
+A wide variety of information was obtained as part of this process, and a number of emerging issues and lessons learned were identified and are included below.

 Firstly, the knowledge gaps identified in the 2015 research report and included in the survey questions are very specific.
 While this was beneficial for some specific Annexes and for institutions carrying out related research, it was not as easy for stakeholders working in policy to understand the relevance of the research without clear linkages with their overall goals.
 Further engagement among the Annexes at the management and policy level could add value to these existing results.